commfish/seak_seo_dsr/README.md

 1. **Data processing:** This folder contains script and raw data files for putting together data for use in the analysis contained in the folders below.
 This includes catch data and biological data.
 2. **Density estimation:**  Script and data for estimating yelloweye rockfish density using distance sampling methods and transect data from ROV surveys.
-3. **Unreported discard estimation:**  Script and data for estimating unreported discards of yelloweye rockfish in the halibut fishery
+3. **Unreported discard estimation:**  VOID!
+Script and data for estimating unreported discards of yelloweye rockfish in the halibut fishery.
+This is currently being handled in the Data processing folder and the scripts with IPHC labels.
+This folder will go away.
 4. **REMA analysis:** This folder contains the scripts for running the random effects model that is the current model used in the federal assessment.
 5. **Production models:** This folder contains scripts for developing and running the bayesian state-space surplus production model (SS-SPM).
+6. **Output:** This folder will contain output files from various analysis.
+7. **Figures:** This folder will contain figures associated with the assessment.
+8. **r_helper:** This folder contains functions built specific to the assessment.

 ## Code path and data sources for the assessment: